Iddahodhiambo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches the current user to betty
+A script that changes the owner of the file